Date of Birth: 8/26/1981

 If you hadn't found OCR, in what sport(s) would you be competing?

 This is the toughest question!
-At 36, you’re certainly limited (unless you’re Tom Brady).
+In your mid 30's, you’re certainly limited (unless you’re Tom Brady).
 I would likely be road racing, competing in triathlons (Ironman and Xterra are on the bucket list), or star of the local flag football team :)

 What are your goals with OCR?

 I really only started competing at the Elite level at the end of 2017 and having a few races under my belt, I would like to continue the upward trend.
 I’ve qualified for the OCR North American and World Championships as well as the Spartan North American Championship.
 For 2018, I REALLY want to qualify for the Spartan World Championship in Tahoe.
-Aside from rankings and championships, I feel like OCR can be a platform to allow me to continue to speak about military veteran topics and also be a brand ambassador for and gain sponsorships from some great organizations.
+Aside from rankings and championships, I feel like OCR can be a platform to allow me to continue to speak about military veteran topics and help people who feel stuck get unstuck.